ckuelker/quick-guide-en-us/Dev/HPC/stress-ng.md

 ### Combining

-The compination of tasks (stressors) is easily possible by adding more command line options.
+The combination of tasks (stressors) is easily possible by adding more command line options.
 Example CPU + IO + Memory.

 ```bash